-Survival gardening is a method of gardening designed to give your family the best odds for survival in a situation where the normal conveniences of society have failed in some way.
+Survival gardening is a method of gardening designed to give your family the best odds of survival in a situation where the standard conveniences of society have failed in some way.
 The many approaches to survival gardening encompass everything from finding the most secure location for your garden to the best methods of protecting your garden from both animal and human intruders.
 One of the most important considerations, however, is what types of crops you should grow.
 You’re looking for survival value.
 Crops with the highest level of hardiness, nutritional, and practical value for the least amount of your energy resources are ideal.

 Vegetable Additions to Your Diet

 Green leafy foods pack a punch when it comes to nutritional value, although many of them don’t survive well in cold months and don’t store well.
-Since you will want to produce a variety of foods year round in your survival garden, you’ll need to focus on those vegetables and greens that are hardy enough to beat the odds.
+Since you will want to produce a variety of foods year-round in your survival garden, you’ll need to focus on those vegetables and greens that are hardy enough to beat the odds.
 Your options may be limited, but there are still some workable choices.
 Kale is particularly resistant to the cold.
 It does require a warm temperature to grow, but it freezes well and survives winter weather with its character intact.
-Kale is high in B vitamins as well as beta carotene, making it an ideal addition to your survival garden.
+Kale is high in B vitamins as well as beta-carotene, making it an ideal addition to your survival garden.
 Collards and spinach have similar qualities to kale and can be used the same way.

-A good source of dietary fiber is essential.
+An excellent source of dietary fiber is essential.
 You can plant winter wheat in the fall.
 It won’t produce in the winter, but it will survive the cold and produce well in the spring.
 This is, along with flint corn, is an excellent source of dietary fiber.
 Fruit is also a good choice due to vitamins.

 While living under extreme conditions will be challenging, with the proper preparation, you can at least be sure your family will have food for survival.